NonFungibleCODING/NonFungibleCODING/README.md

 - 👀 I’m interested in ...
 Learn
 - 🌱 I’m currently learning ...
 Completly Rookie
 - 💞️ I’m looking to collaborate on ...
 Everything that helps me to learn faster
 - 📫 How to reach me ...
-Yuo can tag me in a repositiry and tell me how I can help!!
+You can tag me in this repositiry and tell me how I can help!!

 <!---
 NonFungibleCODING/NonFungibleCODING is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.